jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 ![fromhex1]({{site.baseurl}}/img/fromhex1.png)

 What this block of `fromhex()` does is essentially setting up the stack right after the function call and checking the length of the input string calling the C function `strlen()`.
-I already changed variables' names in Binja in order to make it easier to understand which areas of the stack points to which variables.
+I already changed variables' names in Binja in order to make it easier to understand which areas of the stack point to which variables.
 Per calling convention, when a function returns the return value is put into EAX and indeed you can see that right after `strlen()` returns what's into EAX is copied into a local variable positioned at EBP-0x10.
 If we check the manpage for strlen we can find the following information:

 ![strlen]({{site.baseurl}}/img/strlenmanpage.png)